 “Do we know who they are?”
 Tilly asked.

 Julian shrugged.
-“A Stage 2 ghost probably doesn’t know who they are themselves.
-They’re just energy, attracted to high energy places.
-They’re like moths.
+“Hauntings don’t really work like that.
+What we call ghosts is just energy, attracted to high energy places.
+It’s a bit like dust.
 We’ll just clear the air so you’ll be able to sleep.”

 “And so this doesn’t develop into something worse,” Neal grumbled, more to himself than to us.